dip-proto/fastly.js/docs/reference/restart.md

 ## Description

 When a `restart` statement is executed, the request processing is restarted from the beginning, and the `vcl_recv` subroutine is called again.
-The `req.restarts` counter is incremented each time a restart occurs, allowing you to track the number of restarts and prevent infinite loops.
+The `req.restarts` counter increases with each restart, allowing you to track the number of restarts.

+The statement is only allowed while executing `vcl_recv`, `vcl_hit`, `vcl_fetch`, `vcl_error`, or `vcl_deliver`.
+The runtime enforces a hard limit of 3 restarts per request; once it is exceeded the request fails with a `503 Maximum number of restarts (3) reached` error, so an unguarded restart cannot loop forever.

 ## Usage